20mg per capsule, 33mg per dropper, 300mg in a bottle… what does this all mean?!

 In fact, a 2017 clinical research study showed that CBD is generally very safe for human consumption.
-However, a potential side effect of having your body’s “too much CBD” is feeling sleepy as CBD has a calming, almost tranquil effect on our receptors.
+However, a potential side effect of having your body’s “too much CBD” is feeling sleepy as many users report CBD has a calming, almost tranquil effect on our receptors.

 How Do I Calculate How Much CBD I Need?

 We just got through calculating how much CBD you get in a single recommended serving from a 1,000mg bottle of CBD oil.
 Now, we need to dig a little deeper to better understand how much CBD you’ll be needing.